GeoscienceAustralia/digitalearthau/README.md

 ### Creating a DEA-configured Data Cube

-DEA has its own metadata types, so you must initialise a new datacube without the default ones:
+DEA has its own metadata types, so you must initialise using the config in this repository rather that `datacube system init`.
+A command is available to do this:

-    datacube -v system init --no-default-types

-Then add metadata types and products from this repository:

-    datacube -v metadata_type add digitalearthau/config/metadata-types.yaml
-    datacube -v product add digitalearthau/config/products/ls*_scenes.yaml
+    dea-system init